openreplay/documentation/content/api/assist.md

 ### Example Request

-The following example will look for the first 10 live-sessions (reverse sort by timestamp) that have a `userId contains openreplay` and `metadata.plan contains trial or free`
+The following example will look for the first 10 live-sessions (reverse sort by timestamp) that have a `userId` contains 'openreplay' and `metadata.plan` contains 'trial' or 'free'.

 ```curl
 curl -X POST \